 👍 Low Minimum Investment

-Mutual funds with a low minimum investment in the Philippines require only at least ₱1,000 or ₱5,000 as your initial investment, while succeeding investments start at ₱500.
+Mutual funds with a low minimum investment in the Philippines require around ₱1,000 to ₱5,000 as your initial investment while succeeding investments start at ₱500.
 This makes mutual funds investing affordable and accessible for newbies who don’t have much money to shell out.

 👍 Professional Money Management

 As an investor, you'll benefit from the expertise and full-time service of a professional fund manager who will make investment strategies and decisions on your behalf.
 They ensure maximizing your gains while minimizing risks.
 All you have to do as an investor is to put in the money.

 Because mutual funds are a highly liquid investment, you can buy or sell your shares immediately, usually within a business day.